 Montana is also known as the Big Sky Country, and given the views that you’ll find when you’re traveling along the 50-mile “Going to the Sun” road that traverses the wilderness area of the Glacier National Park, it’s easy to see why.

 Lovers of the Great Outdoors flock to this state every year for biking, hiking, and fishing, as well as ice-fishing, cross-country skiing, and snowmobiling in the wintertime.
 If you’re seeking an authentic wilderness camping experience, the Big Sky Country is a destination that has to be on your bucket list.
 Sit back while we take you through some of the best camping in Montana.

-The campgrounds in Montana are a treasure trove of awe-inspiring vistas of crystal-clear trout rivers, snow-capped mountains, and bottomless glacial lakes all nestling within the Glacier National Park, national forests, and state parks that extend right across the state.
+The top campgrounds in Montana are set amongst a treasure trove of awe-inspiring vistas of crystal-clear trout rivers, snow-capped mountains, and bottomless glacial lakes all nestling within the Glacier National Park, national forests, and state parks that extend right across the state.

 For pure contrast, check-out the best campgrounds in the western, more mountainous half of the state.
 From the Bighorn Canyon to the Flathead Lake, you’ll find wilderness camping and adventure, including ghost towns, caverns, and historic headwaters.
 Many of the national forests allow free, primitive camping, as well as providing many developed campgrounds for those who need the simple creature comforts of pit toilets and freshwater.

 Some of the campsites do allow pets, but you should always check with the local authority to find out if dogs are permitted in the park you’ve chosen before you pack Fido along with your tent!